elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 ---
 title: Attributes / Properties
 description: Attributes / Properties are properties of an HTML tag.
 They are used to add information to the tag and to control the behavior of the tag.
-They are used to add information to the tag and to control the behavior of the tag. - JavaScript Interview Questions and Answers
+Interview Questions
 sidebar_position: 6
 sidebar_label: Attributes / Properties
 ---